WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-09-20-keda-kubernetes-event-driven-autoscaling.md

 <script src="https://gist.github.com/WolfgangOfner/58156b7f48abe1de02bb2cd0100955c8.js"></script>

 This scaled object defines that it should run a minimum of 0 replicas and a maximum of 10 of the kedademoapi.
 The cooldown period between scale events is 30 seconds and the queue it monitors has the name KedaDemo.
-When the queue has 5 messages, the scale-up event is triggered.
+When the queue has more than 5 messages, the scale-up event is triggered.
+I find this parameter a bit unintuitive but it is what it is.

 The second custom resource you have to define is a TriggerAuthentication.
 This object contains a reference to a Kubernetes secret that contains the connection string to the Azure Service Bus Queue.
 The SAS (Shared Access Signature) of the connection string has to be of type Manage.
 You can learn more about Azure Service Bus and SAS in [Replace RabbitMQ with Azure Service Bus Queues](/replace-rabbitmq-azure-service-bus-queue).